JamesHBickerton/DevNotes/Notes/html.md

 <strong><'div'></strong> are used when we don't want to attach a certain meaning to a certain container. <'nav'> for example will be needing to ensure that the links are under a navigation for example - to give the element meaning.

 An <'aside'> element is used for secondary information - related posts about the main part or as a sidebar.
+The main element is where you would want to use for your main information.

 # CSS notes